cgodinez1271/floodio/README.md

 The last step is to upload the '.jtl' file into the JMeter GUI to visualize the results using any of the graphing listener or create the HTML report.

+## Nota

+This script was designed to be executed on MacOS and Python 3.8.

+## Disclaimer

+This script come without warranty of any kind.
+Use them at your own risk.
+I assume no liability for the accuracy, correctness, completeness, or usefulness of any information provided by this site nor for any sort of damages using these scripts may cause.

 Linkedin: https://www.linkedin.com/in/carlosgodinez/

 Web: https://jemeterenespanol.com